-Btu stands for British Thermal Unit and is a recognized standard of energy measurement.
-To determine how efficient a given building is and to compare it to others, gross energy use in Btus is divided by the building's area in square feet.
+Definition: BTU stands for British Thermal Unit and is a recognized standard of energy measurement.
+To determine how efficient a given building is and compare it to others, gross energy use in BTUs is divided by the building's area in square foot.

-We measure the success of our energy conservation financing programs by looking for changes in the energy use patterns of the building we serve.
+Rationale: We measure the success of our energy conservation financing programs by looking for changes in the energy use patterns of the building we serve.
 If our loans are having their desired or expected impact, the actual energy use in the school or public facility will decrease.
-The best measure of this performance measure is the energy use of a building measured in Btus per square foot.
+The best measure of this performance measure is the energy use of a building measured in BTUs per square foot.
 As this number gets lower, the building is becoming more efficient, cheaper to operate, and (in general) less environmentally damaging.
-This building measure is very similar in concept to our 1996 Energy Policy Report goal of increasing energy efficiency measures in Btus per dollar of Gross State Product.
+This building measure is very similar in concept to our 1996 Energy Policy Report goal of increasing energy efficiency measure in BTUs per dollar of gross state product.

-This data comes directly from the utility bills and fuel records of the participating facility.
+Data Source: This data comes directly from the utility bills and fuel records of the participating facility.
 We direct mail standard reporting forms to program participants in the fall of each year.
 The clientele fill out these forms using their own utility bills.
 Once returned, this information is entered into a large, historical energy use database.
 Analysis is done as necessary.
 We can easily track the progress of a single building over time.
 In the past we have also collected this data from non-participants to form a comparison group.
 We could, therefore, compare energy use characteristics of a sample of both participant and non-participant buildings.

-The effect of loan programs of institutions is well-documented, especially for schools.
+The effect of loan programs for institutions is well-documented, especially for schools.
 They are the largest group of participants in our loan program, with adequate sample sizes in both the participant (438 buildings) and non-participant (1,027 buildings) categories.
 Our data for the 1991 school year shows:

-Indicator Participant Non-Participant % Difference Heat Energy per Sq.
+Indicator Participant Non-Participant Percent Difference Heat Energy per Sq.
 Ft.
-73.0 M Btus 78.0 M Btus -7.0% Electric Energy per Sq.
+73.0 M BTUs 78.0 M BTUs -7.0% Electric Energy per Sq.
 Ft.
-16.13M Btus 17.91M Btus -10.0% Heat Cost per Sq.
+16.13M BTUs 17.91M BTUs -10.0% Heat Cost per Sq.
 Ft. \$.24 \$.29 -17.2% Electric Cost per Sq.
 Ft. \$.30 \$.33 -9.0%